OpenTreeOfLife/peyotl/README.md

 The environmental variable, PHYLESYSTEM_PARENT, if set will be used rather than the config-based value.

+# Testing

+Running

+    $ python setup.py test

+will invoke python unittest, and running:

+    $ sh test.sh

+will run these test and some shell-based tests of interest to some developers.

 ## NexSON/NeXML

 See https://github.com/OpenTreeOfLife/api.opentreeoflife.org/wiki/HoneyBadgerFish for full documentation